Olga Sippl: Life and career

 Coming from a Social Democratic family in Altrohlau (now Stará Role), she came into contact with various organizations of the Sudeten German labour movement at an early age.
-At just five years old, she joined the children's gymnastics class of the Workers' Gymnastics and Sports Association.
+At five years of age, she joined the children's gymnastics class of the Workers' Gymnastics and Sports Association.
 Later, she became a member of the Red Falcons and the Socialist Youth.

 After finishing school she took a job at the Urania in Karlsbad.
 In 1936 she became a member of the German Social Democratic Workers' Party in the Czechoslovak Republic.
 From 1938 she worked for the Social Insurance Institution in Prague.
 Because of her date of birth she was barred at the last minute from emigrating to England with her parents, so on 8 March 1939, shortly before the German Wehrmacht occupied Prague, she decided to return to Altrohlau with her then boyfriend and later husband Ernst, where she worked at the Agricultural Reconstruction Office.
 Her son Herbert († 1984) was born at the end of December 1943.
 Her husband was killed in Courland in March 1945.

 After the war, she took on office work in the Karlovy Vary Antifa office, which was tasked with compiling lists of reliable Social Democrats and Communists.
 On 20 November 1946, she left Karlovy Vary on the last Antifa transport and, with her son, was taken to the Furth im Wald border transit camp.
 After another stay in Königsdorf, where she helped found a local SPD chapter in March 1948, and a brief stay with her parents in Birmingham, England, she became an employee of the Bavarian SPD in Munich on 1 July 1949.

 In 1951, she signed the founding charter of the Seliger Congregation alongside Richard Reitzner, Alois Ullmann, and Emil Werner.
 In the following years, she served on the editorial staff of the publishing house Die Brücke, which published the Seliger Congregation's newsletter and other publications.